ChowNow, a GrubHub competitor, raises $20 million Series B round

 ChowNow also recently unveiled its first branded mobile app to help its customers with restaurant discovery.
 Webb described it as a bit of a matchmaking service between restaurants and customers.
 He noted how restaurants want to expand and get additional customers, and how customers who make orders via ChowNow want to find other restaurants that use ChowNow.

-“The value we are creating is delivering customers to them for the first time.”
-Webb said.
+“The value we are creating is delivering customers to them for the first time,” Webb said.
 “We will take a finder’s fee but from there on, the restaurant will own that customer.”

 That means after the first order via ChowNow’s app, ChowNow will not monetize individual orders.
 ChowNow prides itself on being different from the likes of GrubHub and Seamless.
 ChowNow’s flagship service offers restaurants a white-label platform that enables restaurants to own their customer data, and feel confident their customers aren’t constantly fending off menus and discounts from competitors.
 Unlike its competitors, ChowNow charges an upfront monthly cost of $150/month per location instead of taking a commission on all orders.

-Since launching in 2011, ChowNow has brought on over 8,000 restaurants as customers throughout the U.S. and Canada.
+Since launching in 2011, ChowNow has brought on more than 8,000 restaurants as customers throughout the U.S. and Canada.
 This year, ChowNow expects to process $300 million in orders.
-About half of the orders ChowNow processes are delivery while the other half are pick-up.
+About half of the orders ChowNow processes are delivery, while the other half are pick-up.

 “We do not have our own [delivery] fleet,” Webb said.
 “We’re just a software company at the end of the day.
 We have no ambitions to have a delivery fleet at all.”